Puppetry: Czech Republic and Slovakia

 Marionette puppet theatre has had a very long history in entertainment in Prague, and elsewhere in the former Czechoslovakia and then in the Czech Republic and Slovakia.
 It can be traced deep into the early part of the Middle Ages.
 Marionettes first appeared around the time of the Thirty Years' War.
 The first noted Czech puppeteer was Jan Jiří Brat, who was born in 1724.
 He was the son of a local carpenter and created his own puppet theatre.
-Matěj Kopecký was the most famous 19th-century Czech puppeteer, and was responsible for communicating the ideas of national awareness.
+Matěj Kopecký was a 19th-century Czech puppeteer, and was responsible for communicating the ideas of national awareness.

 In 1911, Jindřich Veselý co-founded the Czech Association of Friends of Puppet Theatre and in 1912 advocated the publication of the oldest specialist puppet-theatre magazine still published today, Loutkář.
 Veselý played a key role in founding UNIMA (International Puppetry Association) in 1929, and was elected its first president.

-In 1920 and 1926 respectively, Josef Skupa created his most famous puppet characters: Spejbl and Hurvínek, comical father and his rascal son.
+In 1920 and 1926 respectively, Josef Skupa created his puppet characters: Spejbl and Hurvínek, comical father and his rascal son.
 In 1930, he set up the first modern professional puppet theatre.
 An important puppet organisation is the National Marionette Theatre in Prague.
 Its repertoire mainly features a marionette production of Mozart's opera Don Giovanni.
 The production has period costumes and 18th-century setting.
-There are numerous other companies, including Buchty a Loutky ("Cakes and Puppets"), founded by Marek Bečka.
+There are other companies, including Buchty a Loutky ("Cakes and Puppets"), founded by Marek Bečka.
 Puppets have been used extensively in animated films since 1946.
 Jiří Trnka was an acknowledged leader in this area.
-Miroslav Trejtnar is a master puppeteer and teacher of traditional Czech marionette-making skills.
+Miroslav Trejtnar is a puppeteer and teacher of traditional Czech marionette-making skills.

 In 2016, Czech and Slovak Puppetry was included on the UNESCO Intangible Cultural Heritage Lists.

 19th century

-Throughout this period, puppetry developed separately from the emerging mainstream of actor theatres, and the 'ragged' puppeteers performed outside of theatre buildings at fairs, markets etc., continuing to be classified along with bandits and gypsies.
-In the 19th century, puppetry faced competition from other forms of theatre such as vaudeville and music hall, but it adapted to these challenges, for example: by developing stage acts and participating in the new forms of popular theatre, or reinventing itself in other ways and finding audiences at the newly fashionable seaside resorts.
+Throughout this period, puppetry developed separately from the emerging mainstream of actor theatres, and the 'ragged' puppeteers performed outside of theatre buildings at fairs, markets etc., continuing to be classified along with bandits.
+In the 19th century, puppetry faced competition from other forms of theatre such as vaudeville and music hall.